ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.6.5.3.
 Provisioned IOPS SSD (io1)

+Can configure IOPS separately from volume size.
 You pay for capacity and the IOPs set on the volume.
 This is good if your volume size is small but need a lot of IOPS.

 50:1 IOPS to GiB Ratio  64,000 is the max IOPS per volume assuming 16 KiB I/O.